 Snacks - whether its granola bars, trail mix, an apple, or a whole picnic lunch, you need something to eat.
 Hiking burns a lot of energy, and its important to be able to replenish it.
 Whatever’s your go-to snack, please remember to follow Leave No Trace principles.

 Map + Compass - sure, you probably have GPS on your phone, but you never know when you might lose the signal, or the battery might die (or you could drop it).
 Carry a map and a compass, and learn how to use it (a quick search on YouTube will get you started).

 First Aid - a small kit with the basics will do.
 You never know when you’ll trip and get a cut, or you might be able to help out a fellow hiker in need.

 I love hiking.
 My favorite designs for the Dear Summit shop are all about hiking, such as this shirt and this sticker, and I truly believe that it is the best way to head outside and enjoy the endless benefits of spending time in nature.

 Hiking is a wonderful way to head out into the wild, and it will grow with you.
 Maybe once you’ve worked your way up to longer and longer treks, on tougher and tougher trails, you’ll be ready to branch out into other things.
 Maybe you’re dying to try backpacking the John Muir Trail (I sure am!), or you want to combine hiking with running and try trail running.
 Maybe you’re tired of walking past cliffs and rock formations, and ready to start climbing them instead.

 Wherever your adventurous heart leads you, hiking can take you there.

 Enjoy this post?
 Want more?

-Join my Trail Journal email list and get a free copy of my “Tips and Prompts for Journaling your Hikes” - it’s the best way to keep up with new blog posts, and get the best deals on new gear in the Dear Summit Shop!
+Join my Outsiders email list and get a free copy of my “Tips and Prompts for Journaling your Hikes” - it’s the best way to keep up with new blog posts, and get the best deals on new gear in the Dear Summit Shop!